FunkyDevStuff/FunkyBot/CONTRIBUTING.md

 # Contributing to TheImperialGod
-So, if you came here then you must be ready to contribute.  <br> We don't have quite a lot of contributors / collaborators.
+So, if you came here then you must be ready to contribute.  <br> We are happy to have you contribute to our open source repository.

 Most people on github get confused between a collaborator and a contributor.
 We will show you what they all mean (not for organization repositories but normal ones)